 1993Die englischen Gradadverbien der Kategorie booster.
 Tübingen: Narr.

 PPCEME = Kroch, Anthony, Beatrice Santorini & Lauren Delfs2004The Penn-Helsinki Parsed Corpus of Early Modern English (PPCEME), 1st ed.
 Department of Linguistics, University of Pennsylvania.
 CD-ROM, release 3.
 Available online at [URL]

 PPCME2 = Kroch, Anthony & Ann Taylor2000The Penn-Helsinki Parsed Corpus of Middle English (PPCME2), 2nd ed.
 Department of Linguistics, University of Pennsylvania.
 CD-ROM, release 4.
 Available online at [URL]

 Quirk, Randolph, Sydney Greenbaum, Geoffrey Leech & Jan Svartvik

 1985A Comprehensive Grammar of the English Language.
 London: Longman.

 1901Intensives and Downtoners (Anglistische Forschungen 1).
 Heidelberg: Winter.

 Tagliamonte, Sali & Chris Roberts

 Cited by 7 other publications

-This list is based on CrossRef data as of 08 april 2022.
+This list is based on CrossRef data as of 24 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.